chensxb97/Homework_2/README.txt

 in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

+The purpose of this program is to implement indexing and searching techniques for Boolean Retrieval.

 = Indexing =

-Firstly, we build a dictionary index for all files within the Reuters Training data.
+The index dictionary is built by processing terms from text files in the Reuters Training data.

-We process all terms by removing all punctuation marks, case-folding all words to lower case and stemming with PorterStemmer (imported from nltk.stem.porter)
+We process all terms by removing all punctuation, case-folding all words to lower case and stemming using PorterStemmer.
-Terms are stored in a set (to ensure no duplicates), and is saved in the dictionary in this format: {term: [termID, termFrequency, charOffset, stringLength]}
+Terms are stored in a set (to ensure no duplicates), and are saved in the dictionary in this format:
-The dictionary is also sorted in ascending 'term' order - 'sorted_dict'
+{term: [termID, termFrequency, charOffset, stringLength]}

-- term (string) refers to the processed and stemmed word
+- term(string) refers to the processed and stemmed word
-- termID (int) is a unique ID associated with each word after the words have all been sorted in ascending order
+- termID(int) is a unique ID associated with each word after the words have all been sorted in ascending order
-- termFrequency (int) is the number of unique documents each term exists in
+- termFrequency(int) is the number of unique documents each term exists in
-- charOffset (int) will be initialised at the end of index.py, where these will be the pointers to access the posting list efficiently for each term
+- charOffset(int) are character offset values which point to the start of the posting list in the postings file for that term.
-- stringLength (int) will be initialised at the end of index.py, which states the length of the posting list for that particular term
+- stringLength(int) states the length of the posting list generated for that term.

+The dictionary is also sorted by term in ascending order.

 Secondly, we build the posting list index with a BSBI approach.
 We split files into 11 blocks before processing each block into its own individual index.

 For each block, we process the words the same - removing all punctuation, case-folding to lower case and stemming.
-A dictionary 'posting_dict' is created - {termID: [array of docIDs]}.
+A postings dictionary 'posting_dict' is created - {termID: [array of docIDs]}.
-The posting_dict will take termIDs as a key, and the list of documentIDs the term appears in as the value.
+The posting_dict will take termIDs as a key, and the list of docIds the term appears in as the value.
-In our algorithm, this posting_dict will be processed into a list of docID strings in the 'create_posting_lists' function Following which, each block's posting lists will be written to separate posting list files.
+In our algorithm, every list of docIds will be converted into lists of docID strings.
+Following which, each block's posting lists will be written to block postings files.

-After all blocks have been processed, we use line cache and write the posting lists to the final output postings file with linecache
+After all blocks have been processed, we proceed to merge the posting list files.
+We loop through each term in the index dictionary and obtain the term's posting lists from every block postings file using linecache.
+We merge the docIds in the posting lists and write the merged posting list onto the finalised postings file.

-We also update the charOffset and stringLength value for each term in the dictionary while processing these posting lists
+During the merging process, charOffset and stringLength values for each term are updated in the dictionary.

-Lastly, we obtain the finalised output postings file consisting of all posting lists of all terms.
+Lastly, we save the finalised output postings file consisting of all merged posting lists.
-We also obtain the finalised dictionary where we pickle it such that we will be able to store it in memory for easy use in search.py
+We also save the finalised dictionary where we pickle it such that we will be able to store it in memory for easy use in search.py
-We also delete all unnecessary files (such as the new posting list files for each block, which are no longer necessary as they have been merged.)
+We also delete all unnecessary files (such as the block posting files for each block, which are no longer necessary as they have been merged).

 = Searching =

+The search algorithm takes in the pickled dictionary, postings file, list of queries as input arguments.
+The objective is to process each query and arrive at its list of docIds.

 <Please fill in>